collinsnwammuo/cyber-collins/README.md

 ## Security Projects

-Projects are grouped by function so a reviewer can go straight to the area they care about.

 ### 1. Network Forensics & Traffic Analysis

 **Wireshark Network Analysis Portfolio**, 10 practical investigations, Kali Linux + Windows 10 home lab.